-Over the past year, I have been writing more articles for magazines than ever before.
+Over the past year, I have written more articles than ever before.
 It has meant plenty of travelling, tough deadlines and way too much absence from my dear cats.
-But today, on Midsummer Day, the whole Helsinki seems to be on the country, so it’s perfect time to put together the first half of the year.
+But today the whole Helsinki seems to be on the country, so it’s perfect time to put together the first half of the year.
 One of its ultimate highlights was meeting Louis Roederer‘s charismatic cellar master Jean-Baptiste Lécaillon at Grand Champagne Helsinki 2017.

 Our conversation meanders from winemaking to music, from childhood memories to design, from environmentalism to pleasure.
 The only thing I’m disappointed with is the very limited time we have, since you could easily spend a long evening with this monsieur, never running out of topics.

 “As I joined the Roederer team in 1989 after making wine in California and Tasmania, I was a committed Pinot Noir boy.
 Today I love Chardonnay as well.
 In fact, I love both grapes so much that if I had to choose a favourite, it would be as harsh as asking someone which of his children he prefers.”

 Whatever the grape or blend, a great champagne is born on the vineyard, and that is not possible without healthy, ripe grapes.
 One of the key figures in shaping Jean-Baptiste’s thinking has been (recently dead) Bill Mollison whom he met while working in Tasmania.

 “Getting to know Bill and his permaculture vision was the turning point.
 From him I learnt how viticulture is about taking care of the entire ecosystem; being less dependent on chemicals, and working with nature instead of against nature.”